-Due to the COVID-19 pandemic, the Port Authority's two commercial carriers announced a temporary cessation of their operations at Billy Bishop Airport.
-As a result, there is a material change in projected passenger levels at the Airport.
-In accordance with the terms of the Port Authority's loan agreement with the Bank, the Port Authority provided notice of a material change in passenger levels and the resulting material adverse change in its financial condition, business or operations.
-Pursuant to the terms of the loan agreement, the Bank is in a position to declare an event of default under that agreement as a result of this decrease in passenger levels.
-No such declaration of default has been made by the Bank.
-In addition, the Port Authority has sufficient cash and short-term investments available to repay any borrowing of funds under the Bank loan agreement.
-Please see details on the Bank Loans under Note 8.
+Due to the COVID-19 pandemic crisis, the Port Authority went through a very difficult and challenging 2020 in terms of financial performance.
+A number of unprecedented and unforeseen events and activities required prompt and decisive measures to ensure the Port Authority's ongoing safety, security and stability.
+While there were some effects on other operations at PT, the largest impact of COVID-19 was to the operations of the BBTCA.
+In March 2020, the Port Authority's two commercial carriers announced a temporary cessation of their scheduled service which has extended to the end of 2020 and beyond.
+As a result, there was a material change in passenger levels at the BBTCA.
+In accordance with the terms of the Port Authority's loan agreement with the Bank, the Port Authority provided notice of a material change in passenger levels and the resulting material adverse change in its financial condition, business and/or operations.
+The Port Authority signed an Amending Agreement dated December 31, 2020 with the Bank to address this situation.
+At all times, the Port Authority had liquidity to repay the credit facility.
+Please see details on Bank Loans under Note 8.

-17. Subsequent event (continued)
+18. COVID-19 (continued)